ViralTexts/gtr-clusters/clusters/18710629-sn84026753-NasbyOnTheNewDeparture.md

 citizens uv the Corners to prove their faith
 by their works. “ There are,” I said, in a
 spasm of delight, “ present at this meetin
-twenty-two uv our fellow-citizens of Afr
+twenty-two uv our fellow-citizens of Afri
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:mdu:batch_mdu_fitzgerald_ver01:data:sn83016348:00415624530:1871080501:0216/pct:72.745358,36.989827,11.007958,59.480328/!600,600/0/default.jpg"/>
 </td>